pmboutet/fr-template-build/README.md

 To work on this project in a scratch org:
 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
+2. CumulusCI: If you have CCI already ensure that your VS Code is running the latest version of SFDX with the following command in the Terminal `sfdx update`
-2. Run `cci flow run dev_org --org dev` to deploy this project.
+3. Run `cci flow run dev_org --org dev` to deploy this project.
-3. Run `cci org browser dev` to open the org in your browser.
+4. Run `cci org browser dev` to open the org in your browser.
-4. You must Activate the French Language settings under Setup/User Interface/Transalation Workbench/Translation Language Settings
+5. You must Activate the French Language settings under Setup/User Interface/Transalation Workbench/Translation Language Settings

 To get/list your scratch org changes
 1. Run `cci task run list_changes --org dev -o exclude "Profile:"`